rreece/markdown-memo/02-getting-started.md

     git clone https://github.com/rreece/markdown-memo.git

 Some basic instructions are given in the [README.md](https://github.com/rreece/markdown-memo/blob/master/README.md).
-They are expounded on here.
+They are expanded on here.

 Requirements